Longevity / Regenerative Medicine is the Future of Medicine

 Baby boomers born between 1946 and 1964 are divided into two waves — a leading wave that has always been very socially involved and a trailing wave that always wants everything — now.
 The entire population numbers in excess of 76 million in North America.

 Baby boomers have and will continue to represent a significant economic force in American society.
-They do not want to grow old.
-They will continue to seek out remedies and trends that will keep themselves young, vibrant and potent.
+Not wanting to grow old.
+Continuing to seek out remedies and trends that will maintain youthfulness, vibrancy and potency.
 Witness the rapid success of Viagra and 24 hour Nautilus Gyms.

-Baby Boomers and those that follow do not believe that Social Security will exist in its current form when they begin to retire.
-It has even been said that X-Generationers believe more in flying saucers than the advent that Social Security will be around to take care of them in the distant future.
+Baby Boomers and those that follow are skeptical of the future stability of Social Security.
+It has even been said that X-Gens believe more in flying saucers than the advent that Social Security will be around to take care of them in the distant future.
 Recent editorials update these notions of “social insecurity” with breathtaking vision.

 Even more, Medicare cannot continue in its present form, exhortations to the contrary.